cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## Commercialization Hurdles
 Although the use of FIDO/WebAuthn adds PSD2 compatible SCA (Strong Customer Authentication) and "dynamic linking", the banks in the EU are (*after intensive pressure from banking regulators*), essentially done with this upgrade.
-That is, to succeed, SPC presumes that banks would abandon their huge (and on-going) investments in pretty well functioning mobile banking apps.
+That is, to succeed, SPC presumes that banks would deprecate their huge (and on-going) investments in pretty well functioning mobile banking apps.

 Unlike SPC, mobile banking apps usually eliminate the 3D Secure enrollment